 You can audit a course for free or pay a certification fee to gain a certificate of completion which is a great way to enhance your CV and LinkedIn profile (Coursera certificates are directly shareable to LinkedIn).

 One of the downsides to Udemy is that anyone can publish a course there.
-But that can be positive in that talented people who might not not be qualified trainers are able to share their knowledge and expertise.
+But that can be a positive in that talented people who might not not be qualified trainers are able to share their knowledge and expertise.
 You can preview most courses and previous student reviews and ratings are helpful.
 Some of the most popular personal interest courses on Udemy are photography, how to play a musical instrument like the piano or guitar, and personal development courses.

 Udemy can be a good option for those looking for general learning.
 For instance, if you’re looking for introductory courses or hobby courses, it can be a great option.
 But since Udemy courses don’t publish as many professional courses as Edx and Coursera do, it’s probably not the best choice if you’re looking for online learning to boost your career.

-No matter what you want to learn, there is likely to be a course available at one of these three popular online learning sites to suit your needs.
+No matter what you want to learn, there is likely to be a course available at one of these popular online learning sites to suit your needs.
 Some of the best universities from around the world offer a range of courses from short tasters through to master’s level qualifications.

 When looking for a course, be clear about your motives.
 Are you learning for fun or are you looking for a course that will enhance your career prospects?
 If you are looking to gain a recognized qualification, make sure you choose a reputable and registered training organisation, college, or university.
 Take the time to do your homework.
 Check reviews and rankings to help you make the right choice.